sendersk/budget-app/README.md

 ## Description

 It is a budget application created for educational purposes.
 The current version includes adding income and expenses along with amounts.
 Total income is shown in the field **Income** and total expenditure is shown in the field **Expenses**.
 The difference between your income and expenses is immediately displayed under **Your Balance** field.
 Additionally income and expenses will be saved in the local browser's memory.

+## How to use

+1. Write content of the Income/Expense.
+2. Write amount of the Income/Expense.
+3. Press **Enter** or click on the button **Submit**.
+4. Once you will add income/expense, it will be shown on list below called **Transaction History**.
+5. Total amount of income will be shown beneath **Income** field.
+6. Total amount of expenses will be shown beneath **Expenses** field.
+7. Different beetwen sum of incomes and expenses, will be shown in the field **Your Balance**.

 ## Available Scripts